 JBB: Absolutely.
 Even more so.

-FOTH: How much longer would you like to ride for, and when you retire, do you plan on staying involved in the sport whether it be as an ex-rider or trainer, etc?
+FOTH: For ow much longer would you like to ride, and when you retire, do you plan on staying involved in the sport whether it be as an ex-rider or trainer, etc?

 JBB: I would like to ride as long as I am able.
 Time will tell.
 I will stay involved in some capacity.

-FOTH: What has been your favorite track to ride at so far, and has there been a track that you are not a fan of much that you rode at, and is there any track that you would like to ride at one day?
+FOTH: What has been your favorite track to ride so far, and has there been a track that you are not a fan of much, and is there any track that you would like to ride one day?

 JBB: My favorite track to ride is Belmont.
 Belmont is what the race tracks must look like in heaven.